MikaelSmith/MikaelSmith-torrent_client/README.markdown

 This module uses [libtorrent](http://www.libtorrent.org/) BitTorrent library written in C++ to download files served from a [torrent-server](https://github.com/MikaelSmith/torrent-server).
 Using BitTorrent to transfer files can result in faster transfers with less load on the file server.

 The module includes two classes:
-- `torrent_client` to configure the system for downloading files using BitTorrent (not currently working)
+- `torrent_client` to configure the system for downloading files using BitTorrent
 - `torrent_file` to download individual files

 ## Setup